Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 I wasn’t sure whether to go or not because I was alone, and I was told it was not a completely organized place like Gocta, and I didn’t want to find myself in the middle of nowhere and get lost.
 I am a little unconfident when I am in nature by myself.
 However, after asking around, I decided to give it a go, and it turned out to be a spectacular hike.

 I played it safe, though, and I hired a guide to walk with me.
-It became a little expensive at the end but all worth it.
+It became a little expensive at the end, but it was all worth it.

 How to get to Yumbilla waterfall from Chachapoyas, Peru

-It’s the same direction as Gocta, but you will need to get off in Pedro Ruiz, it’s about 1h 30 minutes from Chachapoyas.
+It’s the same direction as Gocta, but you will need to get off in Pedro Ruiz, which is about one h 30 minutes from Chachapoyas.
 You will find motor taxis at the bus terminal, and you will need to ask them to take you to Cuispes.

 The taxi driver will take you straight to the tourist office to pay for the ticket and receive instructions on how to get to the waterfall.